 If it’s time to make a change, don’t hesitate to contact us.
 We are happy to answer questions, tell you more about our programs – or just listen.

 There is hope.
 Let us help.

 If necessary, the first step is detoxification.
-We offer medically supervised detox through our inpatient programs for drugs and alcohol.
-During your initial appointment, we will discuss if you require safe, medically supervised inpatient or outpatient detox.
-Medical complications, length of use, and frequency of use are all factors that will be considered by our intake specialists.
+We offer medically supervised detox through our outpatient programs for drugs and alcohol.
+During your initial appointment, we will discuss what type of detox steps are right for you.
+Medical complications, length of use, and frequency of use are all factors that will be considered by our specialists.

 Intensive Outpatient Program